A win-win scenario

 Investment process – The “House of Ocean Dial”

 In our May 2020 note, we explained how Ocean Dial IGC had both refined its investment process and strengthened the advisory team.
-Tridib Pathak joined Ocean Dial in October 2019 as co-head of equities, working alongside Gaurav Narain, whom regular followers of IGC and readers of our research on the company will be very familiar with.
+Tridib Pathak joined Ocean Dial in October 2019 as co-head of equities, working alongside Gaurav Narain, whom regular followers of IGC and readers of our notes on the company will be very familiar with.

 The analyst team was also expanded earlier this year with the addition of Saurabh Rathore and Ashutosh Garud, which took the number of team members to seven, and Ocean Dial are looking to make an additional hire.
 The new hire will focus on integrating ESG criteria into Ocean Dial’s investment process.
 Biographies of members of the investment advisory team are provided below.